sepa-sancheze/sepa-sancheze/README.md

 # Hi there, I'm José 👋

-I'm a junior developer who loves to learn, practice and interact with people.
+I'm a DevOps Engineer who loves to learn, practice and interact with people.
 I mainly develop in Python.

 - 🔭 I’m currently working at: Ventura Travel
 - 🌱 I’m currently learning: Kubernetes and Terraform